 Healthcare Management: The primary goal of this concentration is to prepare students for leadership positions in healthcare organizations.
 The healthcare concentration is cross-functional and industry focused.
 Courses include cases, projects and assignments that are centered on applying management skills to healthcare issues and organizations.
 Classes are taught by faculty and healthcare executives who bring special expertise and experience to the program.

 Information Technology Management: Information technology is integral to all business operations and permeates all aspects of modern business and our courses will enable students to fully utilize information technology to solve business problems and gain strategic advantage.
 Advanced courses provide skills necessary for the "supply" side of information technology for IT consulting, software management and e-business.

 Innovation and Entrepreneurship: The concentration in innovation and entrepreneurship prepares students for successful business careers in entrepreneurial new ventures, entrepreneurial finance (venture capital/private equity), or innovation-related roles in mature organizations (product planning, product marketing, product development, more).
 The concentration allows students to pursue electives in either the new venture focus area or the innovation within the corporation focus area.

-Internal Audit: Today's job market for individuals in internal audit and risk management is exceptional.
+Internal Audit: Students can prepare for successful careers in internal audit and risk management.
 A concentration in this area covers internal audit from a broad perspective and addresses review of business processes, technology, governance, ethics, risk assessment and auditing standards, which allows individual to work in any industry or discipline.